Corporate governance in Singapore

 The management board of Singapore companies should be appointed by the board.
 According to the Corporate Governance Code each company should have a nominating committee that would make pertinent recommendations to the board.
 The committee should have at least three independent members.
 The committee should also have clear guidelines that will describe their responsibilities.

 Our company formation staff will provide useful information about corporate governance and will help clients in drafting the Articles of Association of companies.
-You can contact us if you require help with the process of opening a company in Singapore.
+You can contact us if you require help with the process of opening a Singapore company.